Smit56R/fancy_switch/README.md

 - Required

   1. `bool value`: A boolean value that determines whether the switch is active or not.
-  2. `Function onChanged`: A callback function whenever the switch is tapped.
+  2. `ValueChanged<bool> onChanged`: A callback function called whenever the switch is tapped.
   3. `double height`: A double value that sets height of the switch.
   4. `String activeModeBackgroundImage`: A string value that contains the path of the asset background image when the switch is active.
   5. `String inactiveModeBackgroundImage`: A string value that contains the path of the asset background image when the switch is inactive.